 \subsection{GDC with Fully-Defined Model}

-FDM can observe both the fidelity $f$ and explicit prior $\phi$ in Eq.~\eqref{eq:model-u}, where physical rules from $f$ and regularization from $\phi$ provide task-oriented domain knowledge for diverse tasks.
-We apply GDC for five low-level vision applications (i.e., deconvolution, optical flow, deblurring, interpretation and smoothing) with clear FDMs.
-Note that, for particular task, we would like to follow existing works to choose the prior term, thus can obtain relatively fair comparisons.
+FDM has both the fidelity $f$ and explicit prior $\phi$ in Eq.~\eqref{eq:model-u}, where physical rules from $f$ and regularization from $\phi$ provide task-oriented domain knowledge for diverse tasks.
+We apply GDC for four low-level vision applications (\textit{i.e.,} non-blind deblurring, blind deblurring, and interpretation) with clear FDMs.
+Note that, for the particular task, we would like to choose the prior term following existing works, thus guaranteeing relatively fair comparisons.

-\textbf{Non-blind Deconvolution:} The purpose of non-blind deconvolution is to restore the latent images from corrupted observations with known blur kernels.
-We formulate the specific case of Eq.~(\ref{eq:model-u}) for non-blind deconvolution as $f(\mathbf{u})= \|\mathbf{u} \otimes \mathbf{k} - \mathbf{y}\|^2$ and $\phi(\mathbf{u})=\|\mathbf{B}^{T}\mathbf{u}\|_{1}$, where $\mathbf{u}$, $\mathbf{y}$, $\mathbf{k}$ and $\otimes$ are corresponding to the latent image, observation, blur kernel and convolution operator respectively.
-We follow the related works~\cite{beck2009a} to adopt the $\ell_1$-norm.
-For GM, we establish a residual network with seven convolution layers and six ReLU blocks, which is plugged behind each convolution layers.
+\textbf{Non-blind Deblurring:} The purpose of non-blind deblurring is to restore the latent images from corrupted observations with known blur kernels.
+We formulate the specific case of Eq.~(\ref{eq:model-u}) for non-blind deblurring as $f(\mathbf{u})= \|\mathbf{u} \otimes \mathbf{k} - \mathbf{y}\|^2$ and $\phi(\mathbf{u})=\|\mathbf{B}^{T}\mathbf{u}\|_{1}$, where $\mathbf{u}$, $\mathbf{y}$, $\mathbf{k}$ and $\otimes$ are corresponding to the latent image, observation, blur kernel and convolution operator respectively.
+According to related works~\cite{beck2009a}, we adopt the $\ell_1$-norm.
+For GM, we establish a residual network with seven convolution layers and six ReLU blocks, that are plugged behind each convolution layer.
 The DM is constructed as a standard CNN-based classifier~\cite{SRGAN} to promote the latent solutions.
-Particularly emphasized that, we also use the same architectures to deal with the following image restoration tasks.
+Particularly emphasized that we also use the same architectures to deal with the image restoration tasks.

-\textbf{Optical Flow:} Optical flow which relates to the pixel correspondence across two consecutive frames is aroused by spatial motions of any points in the related images.
-Specifically, we denote the optical flow as $\mathbf{u}$ and formulate the fidelity as $f(\mathbf{u})=\|\mathbf{I}_1(\mathbf{u})-\mathbf{I}_0\|^2$ and $\phi(\mathbf{u})=\|\nabla\mathbf{u}\|_1$, where $\mathbf{I}_0$, $\mathbf{I}_1$ are two consecutive frames and $\mathbf{I}_1(\mathbf{u})$ denotes the estimated locations of previous $\mathbf{I}_0$ warped by $\mathbf{u}$.
-The fidelity imposes the pixel correspondence of images and penalize the brightness constancy between two frames.
-Moreover, the widely used TV regularization~\cite{zach2007duality} for optical flow is introduced to penalize the high variants of flow for local smooth.
-Instead of utilizing the homologous network for image restoration, we develop a task-specific GM to estimate the optical flow by introducing the pixel correspondence in the pyramid feature domain.